Polymer Clay Tile Clock

 3. Roll out two pieces of black clay on the third-largest setting on the pasta machine until sheets are at least eight inches in length.
-Lay these pieces of clay side by side on the book board, smoothing down the clay carefully with a roller (figure A) to avoid air bubbles.
+Lay these pieces of clay side by side on the book board, smoothing down the clay carefully with a roller to avoid air bubbles.
 Smooth the seam where the two pieces touch.
 Turn the piece over and trim excess clay from the book board.

 5. Roll out the pearl clay on the largest setting of the pasta machine.